From quantum curves to topological string partition functions II: Summary and relations to other lines of research

 {In most of the above-mentioned studies of the spectrum of BPS states the Fock-Goncharov coordinates have played a key role.
 Such coordinates are assigned to certain wedges in the $\hbar$-plane, in the solution provided by projective connections represented by the Borel summations of Voros symbols.
 A variant of the Stokes phenomenon makes the Borel summations jump across the rays in the $\hbar$-plane separating the wedges \cite{DDP}.
 The coordinate transformations representing these jumps represent key data entering the formulation of the RH-type problems introduced in \cite{GMN08,Br}.
 Our results suggest that there exist natural completions of the solutions to the RH type problems proposed in \cite{GMN,Br} assigning FN-type coordinates to the accumulation rays.
 The transformations between coordinates of FN and FG type can be thought of as infinite products of the coordinate transformations associated to the infinite sequence of rays surrounding an accumulation ray.}

-Bridgeland has recently proposed geometric structures encoding DT invariants called Joyce structures \cite{Br19}.
-He conjectures that the isomonodromic deformations of projective connections with apparent singularities define examples of Joyce structures.
-It would be interesting to understand the relations to the partition functions studied in our paper.
+{ Bridgeland has recently proposed geometric structures encoding DT invariants called Joyce structures \cite{Br19}.
+Joyce structures can be expressed in terms of complex hyperk\"ahler structures on the total spaces of the tangent bundles on the spaces of stability conditions \cite{BrSt}.
+There exist natural generating functions for these geometric structures called tau-functions in \cite{Br23}.}

+{ The stability conditions on spaces of quadratic differentials defined in \cite{BrS} have been shown in \cite{Br22} to define Joyce structurse closely related to isomonodromic deformations of bundles with connections.
+The tau-functions associated to these Joyce structures coincide with the isomonodromic tau-functions \cite{Br23}.
+These results exhibit the the theory of Joyce structures as a natural geometric framework for the relations between spectra of BPS states and the objects discussed in this paper.
+The relation between Joyce structures and the generalized theta series expansions underlying the approach discussed in this paper should be clarified.}

 {String theory suggests that the topological string partition functions studied in this paper are related to generating functions for the degeneracies of bound states of D0, D2 and D6-branes \cite{MNOP,DVV}.
 It seems natural to expect that such degeneracies should display wall-crossing phenomena somewhat analogous to the phenomena studied in the case of toric CY in \cite{JM}, and to the wall-crossing of framed BPS states studied in \cite{GMN10,CDMMS}.
-From this point of view one might suspect that the relations predicted in \cite{DHSV} only hold in some chambers of the space of stability data, being replaced by more subtle relations in other chambers.
+From this point of view one might suspect that the relations predicted in \cite{DHSV} only hold in weak coupling chambers of the space of stability data, being replaced by more subtle relations in other chambers.
 However, in view of the results presented in this paper we feel tempted to speculate that the jumping of the free fermion partition functions $Z_{\rm ff}$ discussed here represents the framed wall-crossing behaviour for the cases at hand in all chambers.}

 {Of particular interest in this regard seem to be the transitions between partition functions associated to FG and FN type coordinates, respectively.
 While it is not clear if the coefficients of FG-type expansions will correspond to topological string partition functions in the sense of GW theory, it still seems reasonable to suspect that the coefficients of the strong coupling expansions might have an interpretation as generating functions for degeneracies of BPS states.